-Rentals: Equipment items that may be available for rent are designated with an (R).
+RENTALS: Equipment items that may be available for rent are designated with an (R).
 If you will be needing any rental equipment please fill out a Rental Request Form as soon as possible so that we can best guarantee rental availability for your course.
-Please note, our rentals in Bolivia are limited.
+Please note, our rentals in Bolivia are limited and we do not rent mountaineering boots.